 - Reduce the number of undesirable human-bear interactions, which may result in injury or death to both humans and bears. - Reduce the number of bear mortalities and translocations that occur as a result of negative interactions. - Reduce annual costs associated with property damage and management actions to address conflict situations.

-This BMA 4 Grizzly Bear Occurrence summary is intended to identify key areas and practices where HBO is occurring, why it is occurring, and to provide sustainable options for reducing that conflict.
+This BMA 4 Grizzly Bear Occurrence summary is intended to identify key areas and practices where Human Bear Occurrences are happening, why they are occurring, and to provide sustainable options for reducing those conflicts.

 Study Area